-When assessing bachelor projects and other major written assignments, as well as their academic content, emphasis should also be placed on the students' spelling and writing skills.
+When assessing master's theses and other major written assignments, emphasis shall, in addition to the academic content, also be placed on the student's spelling and writing skills.

 The university may grant exemptions for students who are able to document a relevant and specific impairment, unless assessing spelling and the ability of formulate oneself are significant objectives of the test.